mibo01699/BIGISH-YER/SYSTEM_INTEGRATION.md

 # 🌐 Technical System Architecture & Verification Protocol

-This document outlines the interconnected cryptographic identity, cloud deployment mechanics, and official Pi Network Ecosystem placement for the Yemen Macroeconomic & Social Recovery Framework (Comprising BIGISH-YER, GAV-The-Incense-Route, and AJYAL).
+This document outlines the interconnected cryptographic identity, cloud deployment mechanics, and **Pi-compatible Adapter (Sandbox/Testnet)** placement for the Yemen Macroeconomic & Social Recovery Framework (Comprising BIGISH-YER, GAV-The-Incense-Route, and AJYAL).

 ---

 ## 🛠️ Step 1: Decentralized Identity Validation & Synchronization
 To eliminate geopolitical and physical verification boundaries, the core developer architecture relies on a unified, high-integrity cryptographic alignment:
-- **Registered Pi Network Identity / Invitation Code:** `mibo01699`
+- **Registered GitHub Developer Identity:** `mibo01699` (public profile)
-- **Verified Institutional Email Framework:** `mnee88000mias@gmail.com`
 - **Integrated GitHub Production Engine:** `https://github.com`

-Every codebase update on GitHub is signed and cryptographically linked to the single developer identity registered and verified under the official Pi Network KYC criteria.
+Every codebase update on GitHub is signed and cryptographically linked to the developer identity. **No claim of any official Pi Network KYC verification is made.**

 ---